google/play-work/examples/emm-notifications/README.md

 Push endpoint configuration
 ---------------------------

 Before notifications can be received, the endpoint must be configured.
-Endpoint must meet following criteria:
+The endpoint must meet the following criteria:

-* You must own the domain since you will have to verify it in [Developer Console](https://console.developers.google.com)
+* You must own the domain since you will have to verify it in the [Google Developer Console](https://console.developers.google.com)
 * You should be able to run service on port 443 (SSL)
-* You must have a signed SSL certificate.
+* You must have a CA-signed SSL certificate.
 Self-signed certificate will not work.
-* Webserver you are running should support [WebHook](http://en.wikipedia.org/wiki/Webhook)
+* The web server you are running should support [WebHook](http://en.wikipedia.org/wiki/Webhook)

-In this example we will configure popular Nginx server in reverse-proxy mode to connect to the subscriber app running on port 8093.
+In this example we will configure the popular Nginx server in reverse-proxy mode to connect to the subscriber app (in `PushSubscriber.java`) running on port 8093.
 Following assumptions are made:

 * Ubuntu 14.04 or later server is used, this is likely to work without any changes on any Debian based server; for RedHat based servers config paths likely to be different.
 * You have access to `sudo` on the server